-- 7.6 The Panel has previously determined that the role of ordinary members of an NPA should be aligned to the basic salary of a member of a principal council, and that the time commitment required is a notional 42 days per year.
-This remains the basis of the Panel's determinations. - 7.7 The Panel has determined there should be an increase of £268 (which equates to 1.97%). - 7.8 The Panel note salaries to members of NPAs and principal councils have become misaligned.
+- 7.6 The Panel has previously determined that the role of ordinary members of a NPA should be aligned to the basic salary of a member of a principal council, and that the time commitment required is a notional 42 days per year.
+This remains the basis of the Panel's determinations. - 7.7 Over time, the salaries to members of NPAs and those of principal councils have become misaligned.
 This is due to cumulative rounding of increases in previous years, the Panel wishes to correct this.
-Therefore, the salary for ordinary members of NPAs will increase to £3,735. - 7.9 The Panel has also previously determined that the remuneration of an NPA Chair should be aligned to that part of a Band 3 Level 1 senior salary received by a committee chair of a principal council.
-This salary will increase to £12,435. - 7.10 The Panel has provided local flexibility so that an NPA can decide at which of two levels the roles of deputy chair and up to 2 other committee chairs can be remunerated.
-An NPA may choose to pay its deputy chair and/or committee chairs a salary of either £7,435 or £6,135, commensurate with the significant and sustained duties to be discharged in a particular role.
+Therefore, the salary for ordinary members of NPAs will increase by £60 to £3,735. - 7.8 The Panel has also previously determined that the remuneration of a NPA Chair should be aligned to that part of a Band 3 Level 1 senior salary received by a committee chair of a principal council.
+This salary will increase to £12,435. - 7.9 The Panel has provided local flexibility so that a NPA can decide at which of two levels the roles of deputy chair and up to 2 other committee Chairs can be remunerated.
+A NPA may choose to pay its deputy chair and/or committee chairs a salary of either £7,435 or £6,135, commensurate with the significant and sustained duties to be discharged in a particular role.